TamimiGitHub/solace-terraform-provisioning/README.md

 1. `npm i`: install the required dependencies
 1. `npm run provision`: Provision the underlying kafka cluster to reflect Solace Pubsub+ Event Portal messaging service configuration

+- Tip: You can set a different messaging service before running the provisioning script as follows `SOLACE_MESSAGING_SERVICE="PROD-Kafka" npm run provision`

 ## Note on provisioning steps:
 When running `npm run provision`, the following steps happens:
-- Query the configuration for the target messaging service from Event Portal
+- Query the configuration for the target messaging service from Event Portal and store in [ep-config](./ep-config)
 - Generate terraform configuration files for all supported broker providers and store in [terraform-config](./terraform-config)
 - Provision the underlying cluster